 This division fails when people have mixed karma—i.e. both good and bad.
 In today’s time, people are not completely good or entirely bad.
 Mostly everyone has some good qualities and karma, and mostly everyone has some bad qualities and karma.
 The result of this mixed guna and karma is that you have to interact with other people who are not entirely good or bad either.
 This is the genesis of mixing of races, cultures, languages, and the resulting tensions.
 Now, the ideological land is demarcated but the physical land is confused because it has people of all qualities mixing due to mixed karma.

 When the karma is pure, then we could equate the physical country called India with the ideological views called Bharata.
 Indeed, Bharata has been described as a triangular land south of Himalayas, which matches the physical topography of the country called India today.
 But today Bharata as the ideological land is not congruous with the physical land called India because (1) many people in India do not follow the Bharata ideology, and (2) many people outside India follow Bharata ideology.
 As a result, people with similar ideologies are interacting with other countries, while people within the country may not interact as they are not supposed to exchange information due to karma.

 The key point is that Bharata is a region in idea space, while India is a country in physical space.
-The country India is an illusion, while the land Bharata is real.
+The country India is an illusion of physical space, while the land Bharata is real.
 If the thinking that constitutes Bharata can be spread to other parts of the (physical) space, then even those lands will be Bharata, although they may consider themselves different countries due to the illusion of physical space.
 Similarly, everyone living in India is not living in Bharata because India and Bharata are not congruous.